Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models: Summary and conclusions

 \section{Summary and conclusions}

-In this paper, we summarize the significant development that probe-particle model has gone through during its roughly decade-long history since its inception [5], and illustrate its computational efficiency together with its versatility through wide variety of applications in the field of high-resolution scanning probe microscopy.
-Although a brute-force DFT calculation of the force between the tip and the sample still provides slightly higher accuracy than even the most advanced FDBM-PPAFM simulation, the computational speed of the PPAFM code allows to rapidly test different molecular or surface structures and parameters and see the expected simulation results almost instantly, using either the command-line or convenient GUI interface.
-The unparalleled numerical efficiency of PPAFM (especially in its GPU-accelerated version) has been recently exploited for production of large databases of simulated AFM data for training machine-learned models for reconstruction of molecular geometry from AFM images.
+In this paper, we summarize the significant development that Probe-Particle Model has gone through during its roughly decade-long history since its inception \cite{Hapala2014_PPM}, and illustrate its computational efficiency together with its versatility through wide variety of applications in the field of high-resolution scanning probe microscopy.
+The sub-molecular AFM simulations model, compiled into the \texttt{ppafm} package, integrates different levels of theory, described in section \ref{ss_sample_tip}, allowing to balance speed and accuracy and analyze the effect of different physical interactions on the resulting AFM image.
+Even the most accurate method implemented (FDBM) cannot exactly reproduce all physical interactions between the tip and the sample (such as deformation of electron clouds and displacement of sample atoms), which can be captured by expensive quantum mechanics calculations like DFT.
+Nevertheless, as demonstrated by \reffig{fig_AFMmodels}, it can typically match all relevant features extremely well at a tiny fraction of the computational cost.
+This efficiency and the user-friendly interface, through the command-line or the GUI, makes \texttt{ppafm} an ideal tool for quickly searching over different sample structures often used for sample structure recovery.
+The unparalleled numerical performance of \texttt{ppafm} (especially in its GPU-accelerated version) has been recently exploited for the production of large databases of simulated AFM data for training machine-learned models for the reconstruction of molecular geometries from AFM images.
 In this area we expect great application potential, as it opens door to widespread use of high-resolution SPM methods as tool for routine single-molecule analysis.